top of page

 2. Urban Design and Height: The design integrates with the surrounding urban fabric, with stepped massing to reduce visual impact and create a cohesive streetscape.
 The tallest element stands at 47.85m, complementing nearby developments such as Higgs Yard.

-3. Transport Infrastructure: Enhancements include new pedestrian and vehicle routes linking Wellfit Street and Hardess Street, 240 cycle parking spaces, and provisions for sustainable transport.
+3. Transport Infrastructure: The scheme enhances connectivity with new pedestrian and vehicle routes linking Wellfit Street and Hardess Street, 240 cycle parking spaces and sustainable transport provisions.

-5. Environmental Considerations: Measures include enhanced drainage systems, biodiversity net gain of over 2326%, and mitigation of flood risks.
+5. Environmental Considerations: Measures include advanced drainage systems, biodiversity net gain of over 2326% and mitigation of flood risks.
 Public realm upgrades introduce landscaped areas and improved pedestrian connections.

-6. Community Impact: The project secures an affordable housing contribution of £9.21 million and integrates communal amenities, such as shared lounges, co-working spaces, and a gym.
-Local charities and organisations will have access to dedicated community spaces.
+6. Community Impact: The project secures an affordable housing contribution of £9.21 million.
+Communal amenities, such as shared lounges, co-working spaces and a gym foster a sense of community, while dedicated spaces support local charities and organisations.

 Development Highlights

-• Co-Living Innovation: 320 units designed to provide high-quality private and shared spaces, fostering community living.
+• Co-Living Innovation: 320 units designed to provide high-quality private and shared spaces that promote community living.

 • Sustainability Features: Targeting net-zero carbon through efficient design and renewable energy systems.

-• Creative Economy Support: Dedicated light industrial spaces to nurture Lambeth’s creative industries.
+• Creative Economy Support: Dedicated light industrial spaces nurture Lambeth’s thriving creative industries.

-• Public Realm Enhancements: New pedestrian routes and landscaped amenity areas to activate the streetscape.
+• Public Realm Enhancements: New pedestrian routes and landscaped amenity areas activate and improve the streetscape.

 Comments